verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 You may register one or more managed clusters with the admin cluster by creating a VerrazzanoManagedCluster resource in the `verrazzano-mc` namespace of an admin cluster.

-**NOTE:** The admin cluster has a fully functional Verrazzano installation.
+**NOTE**: The admin cluster has a fully functional Verrazzano installation.
 You can locate applications on the admin cluster as well as on managed clusters.

 ## Managed clusters